 Online Defamation Removal Tip: United States defamation law distinguishes between two core types of plaintiffs for purposes of democratic advancement and open discussion.
 Specifically, defamation plaintiffs are either considered “public” or “private,” with each having a different burden of proof to meet in order to succeed in their claim (actual malice/reckless disregard for public and ordinary negligence for private).

 If you’ve been the victim of online defamation and malicious attacks on DirtyScam.com or another scam reporting website, it’s time to act.
 Let’s put an end to the online abuse and accusations today.
-Contact the online defamation removal lawyers of Minc Law now!
+Contact the internet defamation removal lawyers of Minc Law now!

 At Minc Law, we know the ins and outs of Internet and United States defamation law, and have litigated in over 22 states and 3 countries, secured the removal of over 25,000 pieces of online content/websites, and boast a nearly 100% online defamation removal and takedown rate (all for a flat, reasonable fee).

 Furthermore, our experienced defamation attorneys have worked tirelessly with website administrators, online content managers, and third-party arbitration firms to secure swift, permanent and guaranteed removals – so, rest assured you’re in good hands.

 The Brass Tacks: What is DirtyScam.com?